finos/symphony-bdk-java/README.md

 ## Receiving notifications

-Receiving notifications from external systems directly into Symphony chats is another common use case for bots and Symphony Bot application delivers all the support you need by:
+Receiving notifications from external systems directly into Symphony chats is another common use case for bots and Symphony Bot SDK delivers all the support you need by:

 1. Exposing the ```/notification``` endpoint through which external systems can send their events: https://&lt;hostname&gt;:&lt;port&gt;/&lt;application_context&gt;/notification